-Stock-based compensation expense is measured at the grant date based on the fair value of the award and is recognized as expense over the period in which the awards vest in accordance with applicable guidance under ASC 718, Compensation-Stock Compensation.
+Stock-based compensation expense is measured at the grant date based on the fair value of the award and is recognized as expense over the period in which the awards vest in accordance with applicable guidance under Accounting Standards Codification ("ASC") 718, Compensation-Stock Compensation.
 In contemplation of us issuing shares to the public, we granted restricted stock units ("RSUs") in July 2019 to certain members of management, pursuant to retention agreements entered into with these employees.
-These RSUs vest upon satisfaction of both a performance-based vesting condition (the "IPO Condition") and a service-based vesting condition (the "Service Condition").
-The IPO Condition was satisfied when we completed our IPO on February 4, 2020.
-The Service Condition will be satisfied with respect to one-third of an employee's RSUs on each anniversary from the date of our IPO for three consecutive years, subject to the employee's continued employment through the applicable vesting date.
-We have also granted RSUs to certain members of management that have a service-based vesting condition.
+These RSUs vest upon satisfaction of both a performance-based vesting condition, which was satisfied when we completed our IPO on February 4, 2020, and a service-based vesting condition, which will be satisfied with respect to one-third of an employee's RSUs on each anniversary from the date of our IPO for three consecutive years, subject to the employee's continued employment through the applicable vesting date.
+We have also granted RSUs to certain members of management and to certain members of our Board of Directors that have a service-based vesting condition.
 In addition, we granted performance stock units ("PSUs") to certain members of management that have a performance-based vesting condition.
 We account for forfeitures of outstanding but unvested grants in the period they occur.